mrjgreen/aws-docker-swarm/README.md

 ### DNS Records (Route 53)

+TODO: Look into https://aws.amazon.com/about-aws/whats-new/2017/12/amazon-route-53-releases-auto-naming-api-name-service-management/ to see if it can replace this requirement.

 To allow external addressing of nodes in the cluster, you can configure an autoscaling group to automatically maintain a route 53 DNS record.
 By default only the manager group has a DNS record configured.

 This record will be updated on the following autoscaling events: